Heartbreak

 RELATED: The Actual Definitions Of Sexual Abuse & Sexual Harassment For People Who Think The Rules Have Changed

-Deputy Editor Arianna Jeret, MA/MSW, is a recognized expert on love and relationships, as well as a former divorce coach and mediator, who has been featured in Cosmopolitan, The Huffington Post, Yahoo Style, MSN, Fox News, Bustle, Parents and more.
-Find her on Twitter and Instagram for more.
+Executive Editor Arianna Jeret, MA/MSW, is a writer, former family law mediator, and recognized expert on relationships and conflict resolution.
+Her work has been featured in Cosmopolitan, The Huffington Post, Yahoo, MSN, Bustle, Parents and more.